dede0610/Yt_streamlit/README.md

-# Download YouTUbe videos
+# Download YouTube videos

-Simple web app to be able to download Youtube videos on your machine.
-You just need the url on the video and the path to the folder in which you want the video to be downloaded.
+Simple web app to allow user to download YouTube videos on their local machine.
+The user needs the url of the video and the path to the folder in which he wants the video to be downloaded.

+## Stack
-The app is built in python: it uses streamlit for the front-end and pytube API for the back-end
+The app is built in python:
+- Streamlit for the front-end
+- Pytube API for the back-end